7 Barriers and Enablers to Girls’ Education in Rural Areas

 It is time to close the gender gap in education and give both genders an equal chance to succeed in education.
 However, before that, we need to understand what barriers stop girls from rural areas from accessing quality education.

-Violence and security
+1. Violence and Security

 Many parents across different regions of the country avoid sending their girl child to school out of fear of gender-based violence.
 Gender-based violence can take many forms, such as physical and sexual abuse, discrimination, and bullying.